max-hoffman/maxh/content/post/wasm.md

 Check out this [Unreal Engine Sun Temple demo](https://s3.amazonaws.com/mozilla-games/tmp/2017-02-21-SunTemple/SunTemple.html)(doesn't work in Safari).
 Written in C++, compiled to WASM, and loaded to run in-browser with JavaScript.
 If this can be run in WebAssembly, someone should be able to operationalize machine learning inference using systems like Cloudflare's Web Workers.

+*This article on [Julia](https://julialang.org/blog/2018/12/ml-language-compiler) is interesting, if somewhat tangential*

-*This is pretty hand-wavy, and I'm not a C engineer, so open to thoughts/feedback/criticism if anyone feels strongly about these technologies.
+*This is pretty hand-wavy, and I'm not a seasoned C engineer, so open to thoughts/feedback/criticism if anyone feels strongly about these technologies.
 If anyone knows someone building this as a research project or startup I'd be interested to hear about it.*